 Your Claude Code session doesn't crash when the context window fills up.
-It does something worse — it starts forgetting.
-Your Claude Code gets dumber the longer you use it, and there's no error message to warn you.
+It does something worse: it starts forgetting.

 Not dramatically.
 Not with an error message.
 The agent just... drifts.
 It loses architectural decisions you made an hour ago.
 It rewrites code it already wrote.
 It proposes changes that contradict its own earlier analysis.
-The output still looks professional — clean commit messages, reasonable diffs — but the substance quietly degrades.
-If you've ever wondered why Claude Code forgets earlier instructions after a long session, this is why.
+The output still looks professional (clean commit messages, reasonable diffs), but the substance quietly degrades.

-I call this context rot, and after running multi-agent AI workflows daily for six months, I believe it's the single biggest unaddressed problem in AI-assisted development.
-This is especially critical in production systems using the Glass Box Governance architectureI've built as part of theVNX orchestration toolkit — when agents can't see or verify their own state, context rot leads to undetectable quality drift.
+I call this context rot, and after 3,000+ hours in Claude Code running multi-agent workflows daily, I believe it's the single biggest unaddressed problem in AI-assisted development.
+This is especially critical in production systems using the Glass Box Governance architectureI've built as part of theVNX orchestration toolkit.
+When agents can't see or verify their own state, context rot leads to undetectable quality drift.

 This is where rot begins.

 The symptoms are predictable once you know what to look for.
-The agent repeats work it already completed — re-reading files it read 30 minutes ago because the compacted summary doesn't mention them.
+The agent repeats work it already completed, re-reading files it read 30 minutes ago because the compacted summary doesn't mention them.
 It makes decisions that contradict earlier analysis, because the analysis was compressed away.
 Multi-step tasks fail in the middle stages because intermediate state vanished during compaction.
-And the most insidious symptom: you don't notice until the output is wrong, because the agent's confidence never wavers.
+The most insidious symptom: you don't notice until the output is wrong, because the agent's confidence never wavers.
 It just confidently produces worse work.

 Why /clear isn't the answer